FizzBuzzCoder/Salvation/projects.md

 	* Website <http://orange.biolab.si>
 	* [Youtube Tutorial](https://www.youtube.com/channel/UClKKWBe2SCAEyv7ZNGhIe4g)
 	* If you know Qt, you can proceed, otherwise:
 	      i. check out the book 'Rapid GUI Programming with Python and Qt' ii.
 If you know other good resources, add links here
-	* Appeared in GSOC 2016, 2012, 2011
+	* Participated in GSOC 2016, 2012, 2011

 	---

 2. Build mLearn
     * Python, Django, Bootstrap, (mainly Android)
-    * Their main work in based on Android but there portal is in Django
+    * Their main work in based on Android but their portal is in Django
     * [Ideas Page](https://github.com/BuildmLearn/BuildmLearn-Toolkit/wiki/Google-Summer-of-Code-2016-Ideas)
-	  * Appeared in GSOC 2016, 2015 (slim chance for 2017)
+	  * Participated in GSOC 2016, 2015 (slim chance for 2017)

 	---